 One of the problems of studying the Frankish kingdom of Lotharingia – the ‘lost’ kingdom between France and Germany – is that the main narrative sources for the time were written outside its borders: they are external perspectives, looking in.
 It is this that makes the charters issued by Emperor Lothar I and by his son King Lothar II (855-869) so important, as ‘internal’ evidence.
 A full book-length study of the former by Elina Screen is in hand; this short blogpost focuses on the latter, all available in a high-quality and open-access edition.

-Only thirty-six charters from Lothar II’s nearly fifteen-year reign survive (including a handful of originals)..
+Only thirty-six charters from Lothar II’s nearly fifteen-year reign survive (including a handful of originals with images available online)..
 This isn’t an enormous number, either in absolute terms or compared to the 139 from his father’s admittedly larger kingdom.
 But the charters nevertheless provide a great deal of useful information, in this as in other early medieval contexts.

 For instance, we know that issuing a charter was a ceremonial act, by which a king demonstrated his authority.
 Where it took place mattered, then, as the scene for the expression of royal power.
 Lothar II issued charters at sixteen different locations, including palaces, monasteries and cities.
-His great grandfather’s palace of Aachen towers above all the others, as the site for almost a third of the king’s charters.
 Plotting these locations on a map creates a view of Lothar’s kingdom defined not by its borders but by its centres of power – a king’s eye view of his kingdom, as it were (see the map above, showing how his kingdom spanned five modern countries).

 Another important figure at Lothar’s court was Archbishop Gunthar of Cologne.
 Although deposed by the pope in 863, Gunthar tried to cling on, and a document from 866 suggests that in that year Lothar II supported him.
 It states that Gunthar, though longer an archbishop, was now the gubernator et rector of the church – we might say ‘manager’ – and was making efforts to keep the Cologne clergy onside, with Lothar’s help.